wishpond-dev/NimpleAPI/README.md

     fred.contact['fields'] # accesses returned field values

 ### by_email
-Find a contact by email address
+Find a contact by email address.
+Note that this will be the best way to locate unique contacts

+### by_name
+Find a contact by first and last name.
+Be careful John Smith!

 ### fetch, alias: get
 Find a contact by id.
 Can also be called from an instance in order to refresh the contact data